 Of all the instruments available to measure mental toughness, there are only two that have been validated: The Australian Football Mental Toughness Inventory (AFMTI) and Mental Toughness Q48 (MTQ48).
 However, there is no agreement on whether these instruments are relevant for both men and women.
 There is disagreement about the relevance to different age levels, different experience levels, different levels of competitiveness and, importantly, there is no transfer between sporting codes.
 There is also no agreement on whether mental toughness is to do with nurture (something we’re taught) or nature (something we are born with).

 When we study the best of the best, consider the following as a list of definitions associated with mental toughness: massive belief in self and one’s ability; emotional control; clear thinking under pressure; ruthless pursuit of goals; operating well in chaos; not intimidated by others; unaffected by loss and failure; easily spots weakness in opponents; inspirational, popular, influential; and compulsive liar.
-I would bet that, until you got to the last point, you were in agreement that this was a pretty accurate list of mental toughness attributes.
+I would bet, until you got to the last point, you were in agreement that this was a pretty accurate list of mental toughness attributes.
 However, the list I provided above is not a list of definitions of mental toughness – those are character traits of psychopaths taken from an article on psychopathy.

 At this juncture, you’d be perfectly justified in asking why I would include this list of psychopathic traits in a discussion on mental toughness.
 Psychopaths are born with brain functioning that is different from ‘normal’ people, and this is not reversible.
 As luck would have it (for them), these brain differences manifest outwardly in that individual possessing many of those performance assets mentioned earlier – all of which are highly sought-after qualities for success (and leadership), and of so-called mental toughness.
 This is the reason for so many psychopaths achieving such high levels of success in business, as well as in politics and sport.